nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 g=S-> cosh((L1-L0)*hh(S))
 f=S-> inv(hh(S))*sinh((L1-L0)*hh(S))
 ```
-Note that when defining an SPMF all functions are defined in a matrix function sense (not element-wise sence).
-Fortunately, in Julia, `sinh(A)` and `cosh(A)` for matrices `A` are interpreted as matrix functions.
+Note that when defining an SPMF all functions should be defined in a matrix function sense (not element-wise sence).
+Fortunately, in Julia, `sinh(A)` and `cosh(A)` for matrix `A` are interpreted as matrix functions.
 The NEP can now be created and solved by directly invoking the `SPMF`-creator and applying
 a NEP-solver:
 ```julia
 using NonlinearEigenproblems